-Restructuring reserve - these reserves hold the budget support identified in the Medium Term Financial Plan and the funds set aside for service transformation.
+MTFP reserve - this reserve holds the budget support identified in the Medium Term Financial Plan.
+Transformation reserve - this reserve holds the funds set aside for service transformation.

 Renewals reserve - this reserve holds the revenue funds set aside for capital projects and cyclical renewal of major items.